infinite-table/infinite-react/www/content/docs/learn/selection/row-selection.page.md

 # Single Row Selection

-This is the most basic row selection - in this case the <DPropLink name="rowSelection" /> prop (or the uncontrolled variant <DPropLink name="defaultRowSelection" />) will be a string or a number (or `null` for no selection).
+This is the most basic row selection - in this case the <DPropLink name="rowSelection" /> prop (or the uncontrolled variant <DPropLink name="defaultRowSelection" />) will be the primary key of the selected row (a string or a number or `null` for no selection).

 ```ts {4}
 <DataSource<DATA_TYPE>